 Animal welfare concerns

 Mortality rates for exotic animals in captivity are extremely high.
-Most of these animals die within a short time after sale, and more than half of captured animals die during capture and transport.
-They often die from neglect, ignorance, dehydration, starvation, hypo- and hyperthermia, stress, overcrowding, injury and attacks by other animals in confined conditions.
+Many die within a short time after sale, and more than half of captured animals do not survive capture and transport.
+They are at risk of dehydration, starvation, hypo- and hyperthermia, stress, overcrowding, injury and attacks by other animals in confined conditions.

-Animals that survive face cruel treatment, inappropriate living conditions and inadequate diets at the hands of uninformed owners.
-It is difficult to source their exact dietary requirements and provide environmental stimulants.
+Animals who survive face cruel treatment, inappropriate living conditions and inadequate diets at the hands of uninformed owners.
+It is difficult to source their exact dietary requirements and replicate the complexity of their natural environments.
 Exotic animals in captivity are not free to express their normal wild behaviours.
 They may resort to self-mutilation or go into a state of depression.

 In one of our largest investigations in November 2002, the BC SPCA seized 103 exotic, farm and domestic animals in Kaslo, including 15 primates.
 Continued animal cruelty reports spurred the BC SPCA’s push to change exotic animal laws in 2008.